mmaku/Kaggle_titanic/README.md

 ## R

-I used libraries from the **tideverse** universe.
+I used libraries from the **Tideverse** universe.
 The notebook is still under development.

 ## Kaggle score